 We hope the new site will still be in the Hailsham area so we can continue to serve the heart of East Sussex but also increase our ability to help with rescues in Brighton and Hove as well as the Hastings area.

-At the new veterinary centre we would aim to have additional outdoor pens and aviary facilities, bigger and improved veterinary facilities, including improved first aid and assessment rooms, surgical prep area, theatre, and x-ray rooms.
+At the new centre we would aim to have additional outdoor pens and aviary facilities, bigger and improved veterinary facilities, including improved first aid and assessment rooms, surgical prep area, theatre, and x-ray rooms.
 We will increase capacity and look at improving our facilities for holding foxes, badgers, waterfowl, birds of prey, bats, swifts and swallows as well as reptile and amphibians .
+We also plan to have better isolation facilities so that when Bird Flu or other such problems hit we can cope without risking the lives of the other birds in care.

 We also hope we will be able to improve our office and meeting room facilities to make our administration more efficient as well as increase our ability to run training courses for staff, volunteers, students and members of the public.
 It is hoped that we will have an area for the public to visit, shop and learn about the charity and how to help wildlife.

-If you have some spare land you would be willing to sell to WRAS or can spare an extra donation to help us expand and set up our new hospital please make a donation via one of the following:
+If you can spare an extra donation to help us expand and set up our new Casualty Centre please make a donation via one of the following:

 Or give us a call on 01825-873003.
 Thank you.